Dental Core Build-up – Handling Reimbursement Challenges

 • When there has been loss of adequate retention

-• In case of tooth fracture and/or Post and core
+• In the case of fracture of tooth and/or post and core

-• When there are recurrent caries associated with Post and core
+• When there is recurrent caries associated with post and core

-• When access is needed to root canal system for non-surgical endodontics
+• When access is needed to the root canal system for non-surgical endodontics

 • When the tooth has a reasonable long-term prognosis for a new restoration